Reclaim PPI: the insider's guide

-While all PPI policies are slightly different, in essence they provide that an agreed sum of money is paid out each month to either fully or partially cover the monthly payment due, usually for a period of up to 12 or 24 months (again, that's dependent on the lender's own terms and conditions).
+While all PPI policies are slightly different, in essence they provide that an agreed sum of money would be paid out each month to either fully or partially cover the monthly payment due, usually for a period of up to 12 or 24 months (again, dependent on the lender's own terms and conditions).

 Consequently, insurance such as this undoubtedly could prove invaluable - particularly against larger products, such as mortgages.
 In some cases, then, it was not mis-sold.

 For those that still suspect it was, below are a few key questions that should be considered as regards eligibility to claim:

 - Were you specifically asked whether you wanted PPI?
 For example, can you remember exactly where the product was taken out and how it was explained to you?

 While some consumers might have a very vivid recollection of how the policy was taken out or even have documentary evidence of it, others might not be able to recall this as easily, particularly if it was taken out some time ago.